10 Free & Premium Google Penalty Checker Tools To Help Your SEO

 When you buy something through one of the links on our site, we may earn an affiliate commission.

 Google penalties can be a death sentence for online businesses.
-Sites penalized by Google can see their traffic drop off a cliff, leaving them scrambling to try and figure out what went wrong and how to fix it.
+Sites penalized by Google can see their traffic drop off a cliff, leaving them scrambling to identify what went wrong and how to fix it.
 The only way to get your traffic back is by using Google penalty checker tools.

-This blog post will discuss some of the best Google penalty checker tools available online.
-We will also talk about what each tool will teach you in order to improve your SEO and get your site back on track.
+This blog post will discuss the best Google penalty checker tools available online.
+We will also talk about what each tool will teach you in order to improve your SEO and get your website back on track.

 - The Best Google Penalty Checker Tools